kibexd/workers-rights-watch-website/MEETING-GUIDE.md

 - ❌ Website could go down and you won't know
 - ❌ You'll have to pay KES 5,000-10,000 per emergency visit

-**WITH MAINTENANCE (KES 12,000/quarter = KES 4,000/month):**
+**WITH MAINTENANCE (KES 5,000/month):**
 - ✅ Website stays secure
 - ✅ Bugs get fixed quickly
 - ✅ SEO brings FREE traffic from Google
-- ✅ You get quarterly reports
+- ✅ You get monthly reports
 - ✅ Unlimited email support
 - ✅ You save money long-term

-*Think of it like this: Would you rather pay KES 4,000/month for peace of mind, or pay KES 50,000 later to fix a hacked website?*
+*Think of it like this: Would you rather pay KES 5,000/month for peace of mind, or pay KES 50,000 later to fix a hacked website?*

-*And at only KES 4,000 per month, this is one of the most affordable maintenance packages in Kenya."*
+*And at only KES 5,000 per month, this is one of the most affordable maintenance packages in Kenya."*

 ---